Requirements for Geologist Licensing - Frequently Asked Questions

 Experience: Generally a candidate must have acquired 7 years of experience in responsible charge of geological work, toward which an undergraduate degree with 30 credit hours or more in geological science courses shall count as 2 years of training and each year of graduate study in the geological sciences shall count as 1/2 year of training, up to a maximum of 2 years of credit.

-Yes, the Board of Certification for Geologists and Soil Scientists uses the National Association of State Boards of Geology (ASBOG) national examination together with a local knowledge examination to certify geologists.
+Yes, the Board of Licensure for Geologists and Soil Scientists uses the National Association of State Boards of Geology (ASBOG) national examination together with a local knowledge examination to license geologists.
 The examination is offered twice a year in March and September.

 There is no specific study guide for the national exam.
 For information on the national exam, please visit: National Association of State Boards of Geology There may be private firms that offer study courses toward completing the national exam.